theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
-v013: fixed crash on ai shoot
-v013: added item spawn (key I) for egg
+v014: still for use with Minecraft and ModLoader 1.0.0
-v013: added altitude lock (key P)
+v014: added altitude lock (default key P)
-v013: added camera mode (key C)
+v014: added back hud/camera mode (default key C)
+v014: added windshield to model
-v013: helicopter.png - added transparent texture cockpit window
+v014: helicopter.png skin - added controls and and windshield

+v013: still for use with Minecraft and ModLoader 1.0.0
+v013: fixed NPE crash on AI fire weapon

 v012: for use with Minecraft and ModLoader 1.0.0
 v012: enabled separate textures for all model faces